nandor23/batterynotify/README.md

    ```bash
    cp batterynotify /usr/bin/
    ```
 4. Set the script as a cron job, by running the `crontab -e` command.
-Add the line: `*/3 * * * * /usr/bin/batterynotify` - the script will be executed in every 3 minute.
-You can change it to another value.
+Paste the following line to the file: `*/3 * * * * /usr/bin/batterynotify` and save it.
+The **3** means that the script will be executed in every 3 minute..

    On Arch based systems the `cronie.service` needs to be enabled:
    ```bash